erickbytes/lofipython/content/blog/aggregating-tracebacks-from-python-log-files.rst

 Follow these steps to maintain more reliable scripts and catch more of your traceback errors:

 #. automate your scripts to run daily, weekly, monthly, etc.
-#. `Log all your traceback errors <https://pythonmarketer.wordpress.com/2019/02/02/the-joy-of-logging-with-python/>`__ with the `logging module <https://docs.python.org/3/library/logging.html>`__.
-I like dumping all of my logs into a single folder.
+#. `Log your traceback errors <https://pythonmarketer.wordpress.com/2019/02/02/the-joy-of-logging-with-python/>`__ with the `logging module <https://docs.python.org/3/library/logging.html>`__.
+I tend to dump all of my logs into a single folder.
 #. automate aggregating the logs and parsing tracebacks
 #. start a feedback loop of fixing the tracebacks until 0 tracebacks remain
 #. re-run the script and confirm tracebacks disappeared